ng-thu-huyen/ruby-cs308/README.md

 end
 ```
 ### The accessor & setter Methods
 To make the variables available from outside the class, they must be defined within accessor methods, these accessor methods are also known as a getter methods.
-Following example shows the usage of accessor methods. \
 ```
 # define a class
 class Person